-Together with neighbouring MPs, Fiona also successfully campaigned to ensure that local A&E facilities in Macclesfield stay open - confirmed November 2016 - and is determined, if ever required, to fight just as vigorously to retain maternity services at Macclesfield Hospital.
+Together with others, Fiona also successfully campaigned to ensure that local A&E facilities in Macclesfield stay open - confirmed November 2016 - and is determined, if ever required, to fight just as vigorously to retain maternity services at Macclesfield Hospital.
 Furthermore, it was announced in July 2017 that not only will the A&E stay open but also that the Government has announced that an additional £879,000 has been awarded to support Accident and Emergency care at Macclesfield Hospital.

-This Spring, Fiona was delighted that Cheshire Life magazine have adopted Visyon as their Charity of the Year.
+Fiona was delighted that Cheshire Life magazine have adopted Visyon as their Charity of the Year.

 Of considerable concern for some time on the part of local residents, and a concern which Fiona shares, are the difficulties of obtaining a GP appointment and the challenges which local doctors' practices face in ensuring there are enough doctors to serve local needs.
 Fiona has raised this more than once, directly with Health Ministers - for example, after meeting practice members at Holmes Chapel Health Centre - and while the situation is far from fully resolved, she pleased is Government has listened to such calls and decided to invest substantially in GP training.
 Fiona is currently raising concerns on behalf of residents worried about the potential closure of Rode Heath Surgery.